NickoKorn/secret_sharer/README.md

 CPU Version should be fine for most reasons because the model is small.
 Requirements.txt worked for CPU well.

 My setup should work fine: Python3.11.10 on Linux.
+Unfortunately i do not have Windows tests.

 All credits go to the authors of https://arxiv.org/pdf/1802.08232